qooxdoo/qooxdoo/docs/core/understanding_properties.md

 ### Applying an init value

-It is possible to apply the init value using an user-defined apply method.
+It is possible to apply the init value using a user-defined apply method.
 To do this call the init method `this.initMyProperty(value)` somewhere in your constructor - this "change" will than trigger calling the apply method.
 Of course, this only makes sense in cases where you have at least an `apply` or